Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Preliminaries

 \begin{lem} Let $\xi_1$ and $\xi_2$ be two opposite symps of an exceptional hexagonic Lie incidence geometry, and let $L_1\subseteq\xi_1$ be a line.
 Then the set of points of $\xi_2$ symplectic to some point of $L_1$ is a line $L_2$ of $\xi_2$.
 All symps having a point on $L_1$ and a point on $L_2$ share a unique common point $x$, which is collinear to both $L_1$ and $L_2$. \end{lem}

-\begin{proof} First, we note that, from general building-theoretic considerations, every point in $\xi_1$ has an opposite in $\xi_2$; hence, if $x_1\in L_1$ and $x_2\in x_1^{\pperp}\cap\xi_2$, then \cref{opppointinsymps} implies that $\xi_2$ and $\xi(x_1,x_2)$ are locally opposite at $x_2$ and, by \cref{pointsymphex}, every point of $\xi_2$ not collinear to $x_2$ is opposite $x_1$.
-If such a point $y_2$ were symplectic to a point $y_1\in L_1$, then \cref{pointsymphex} would again imply that $x_1$, being collinear with $y_1$, is special to $y_2$, a contradiction.
+\begin{proof} First, we note that, from general building-theoretic considerations, every point in $\xi_1$ has an opposite in $\xi_2$; hence, if $x_1\in L_1$ and $x_2\in x_1^{\pperp}\cap\xi_2$, then \cref{opppointinsymps} implies that $\xi_2$ and $\xi(x_1,x_2)$ are locally opposite at $x_2$ and, by \cref{pointsymphex} and \cref{generalspecial}, every point of $\xi_2$ not collinear to $x_2$ is opposite $x_1$.
+By \cref{joinjoin}, such a point $y_2$ is not symplectic to any point of $L_1$.
 We conclude that ``being symplectic'' preserves collinearity in both directions (interchanging the roles of $\xi_1$ and $\xi_2$), and hence is an isomorphism between $\xi_1$ and $\xi_2$.
 Let $L_2\subseteq\xi_2$ correspond to $L_1$ under that isomorphism.

 Let $x_1'\in L_1\setminus\{x_1\}$.
 Then there is a unique point $[x_1',x_2]=:x\in \xi(x_1,x_2)$ collinear to $x_2$ and $x_1'$.
 Clearly, $x\perp L_1$.
 Standard arguments switching roles of points on $L_1$ and $L_2$ imply that $x$ is independent of $x_1$ and $x_2$, and so $x$ is collinear to each point of $L_1\cup L_2$.
 It is now easy to see that $x$ is contained in each symp containing a point of $L_1$ and a point of $L_2$.
 Uniqueness of $x$ follows from the fact that $x=[x_1',x_2]$. \end{proof}